Australian Womans Weekly archives 1979

 So we have looked at basic essentials for our chic wardrobe, based on still excellent advice from 1978: Look Like A Million, by Leslie Field.
 I have deliberately left out a few things, as, for most of us, they just aren't applicable.
 But here are the rest of the clothes hints:

-Underwear: Stock up 2x a year in the sales.
+Underwear: Stock up twice a year in the sales.
 Nude coloured bras are the most versatile.

 Make sure you keep dry in winter

 Umbrellas: a necessity in this country.
-Have 2: a wee fold-up one, & a big one with an attractive print.
-I have a small navy floral fold-up one, which is over 10 years old, & a bright blue umbrella.
+Have two: a wee fold-up one, and a big one with an attractive print.
+I have a small navy floral fold-up one, which is over ten years old, & a bright blue umbrella.

 Nice, but not essential

 Extras: For big occasion events, like an engagement party, especially your own, Leslie recommends to dress in something devastatingly simple.
 Meaning a simple yet stunning dress, short or long.
-And the 3 colours that are fabulous for big occasions, are: black, white, & red.
+And the 3 colours that are fabulous for big occasions, are black, white and red.

 For ski & snowboard wear, use dark, solid colours which won't date quickly.
 In New Zealand, lots of people do these sports, & places like Kathmandu stores have incredible sales for snow gear, each year.